Shreya-vekariya/Linear_Regression/README.md

 ## Project Overview

 This project aims to predict the number of medals a country can win in future Olympic Games using a linear regression model.
-The model is trained on historical data of Olympic teams, including features such as past medal counts, GDP, population, and other relevant factors.
+The model is trained on historical data of Olympic teams, including features such as past medal counts, athlete count and predicted medals.

 ## Dataset
 The dataset used in this project includes the following features for each country: